AdobeDocs/commerce-cloud-service.en/help/cloud-guide/cdn/fastly-custom-cache-configuration.md

 >[!NOTE]
 >
->For Pro plan projects, submit {{commerce-support-ticket}} to update the Fastly domain configuration for your project.
+>For Pro plan projects, submit an Adobe Commerce Support ticket to update the Fastly domain configuration for your project.

 **To manage Fastly domain configuration from the Admin**: